 - Optimize: Using integrated workflows increases efficiency.
 Data silos are broken down, and there is a unified flow of information between systems, machines, and humans.

-The next wave of the digital transformation is here.
-Now’s the time to capitalize on these industry trends and adopt tools that support frontline employees through this next technological evolution.
+The next wave of digital transformation is here.
+Now’s the time to capitalize on these manufacturing trends and adopt tools that support frontline employees through this next technological evolution.